There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 But that should by no means discourage you from exploring this part of Tokyo.
 It is of huge importance to the city, and it is swarming with spots that one must go to, should they ever be lucky enough to visit Tokyo.

 The Shinjuku Gyoen National Garden is a national park in the midst of this urban city centre.
-It is an enormous park, with stunning cherry trees, vast expanses of grass, ponds and a greenhouse.
-The greenhouse is worth visiting, because you have the opportunity to see a huge variety of plants.
-But I would not necessarily recommend this to people who have a sensitive sense of small – although the scents inside the greenhouse are delightful, they can be overpowering.
+It is an enormous park, with stunning cherry trees, vast expanses of grass, ponds, and a greenhouse.
+The greenhouse is worth visiting because you have the opportunity to see a huge variety of plants.

 From the park, you can go east if you’re interested in checking out some museums.
 There are two that are very popular; the Fire Museum, which is kid-friendly and full of fire gear and equipment, including helicopters and trucks.
-And then there is also the Tokyo Toy Museum, where you fill find all sorts of games from all over the world.
+And then there is also the Tokyo Toy Museum, where you will find all sorts of games from all over the world.
 I’m talking from table foosball and a huge ball pit to all sorts of Babushka dolls.
-These two spots are really great if you’re travelling with kids, and I would recommend them.

 From there, you’re just minutes away from the Shinjuku Chuo Park and the Shinjukujunisha Kumano Shrine.
 If you’re in the mood for some more trees, waterfalls, playgrounds and a bit of Shinto architecture, I recommend you go there.